hai-vr/documentation/docs/products/blendshape-viewer.md

 ## Download

-The tool is free for download.
+The tool is free to download.
 It can also be downloaded using ALCOM.

 ### Direct download